Amir, US President Discuss Situation Developments In Gaza

 During the call, the two sides discussed the State of Qatar's efforts aimed at reaching a deal on immediate and permanent ceasefire in Gaza.

-They also discussed strategic relations between the two friendly countries and ways to support and develop them, in addition to key regional and international developments
+They also discussed strategic relations between the two friendly countries and ways to support and develop them, in addition to key regional and international developments.
+(QNA)

 Legal Disclaimer: